Melapress/wp-security-audit-log/readme.txt

 == Changelog ==

-= 2.4 (2016-03-29) =
+= 2.4 (2016-03-28) =

+Read the [WP Security Audit Log 2.4 release notes](https://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/integration-hooks-custom-alerts-monitoring-wordpress-menus-2-4) for a detailed overview of what is new.

 * **New Features**
 	* Monitoring of WordPress menus changes from both admin pages and theme customizer.
 	* New hook that allows users to create their own custom alerts.
-Read the [WP Security Audit Log Custom Alerts documentation](http://www) for more information.
+Read the [WP Security Audit Log Custom Alerts documentation](https://www.wpsecurityauditlog.com/documentation/create-custom-alerts-wordpress-audit-trail/) for more information.
 	* New alerts for when a either a post, a post or a custom post type is scheduled.

 * **New WordPress Security Alerts for Menus**